stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 request your item from another library, who will ship the book to our library through the mail.
 If you are requesting a book chapter or article, the donor library will send you a .pdf free of charge to your DartDoc account.
 Make sure to download the .pdf to your computer as they disappear after a period of time.

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]() If you are ordering a book, DartDoc is the *slowest* of all the available options for requesting research materials.
+- [<i class="fas fa-circle"></i>]() If you are ordering a *physical* book, DartDoc is the slowest option.
 Requests may take up to two weeks to be fulfilled.

+- [<i class="fas fa-viruses"></i>]() Due to Covid-19, the library will be using DartDoc to give you access to books and book chapters that you need while away from campus.
+While I am sure that they will do the best they can, there is likely to be a longer wait for these items than if you just walked into the library and got it yourself.
+This puts you at something of a disadvantage, so [you will have to be crafty](https://www.youtube.com/watch?v=Zmvt7yFTtt8).
 {{< /hint >}}

 ### Recall Request

-If a book is owned by the library, but checked out by another patron, you have one final option: a recall request.
-You will find a link in the catalog entry if the book is checked out that will allow you to request a recall of the book.
-After your recall, the patron who has borrowed the book will receive a notice that they must return it.
+If a book is owned by our library, but checked out by another patron, you have one final option: a recall request.
+If a book is currently on loan, its catalog entry will contain a link that you may use to request a recall of the book.
+After your initiate a recall, the patron who has borrowed the book will receive a notice that they must return it.

-Now, I don't recommend using recall requests for two reasons.
+I don't recommend using recall requests for two reasons.
 First, it is considered something of a researcher's *faux pas* to do so.
-Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^2] These are the petty games Ph.Ds play, *and [we play for keeps](https://www.youtube.com/watch?v=UmtuRRhtGQw)*.
+Some researchers, angered by a recall, have been known to counter by returning the book and then *immediately recalling it right back from you*.[^2] These are the petty games Ph.Ds play, *and we play for keeps*.
 Secondly, the patron will have *up to two weeks* to return the book in question.
 That is likely far too long for you to wait.
 Using Borrow Direct will almost always be a quicker path to your prized tome.

 ## Workshop